-At first (when the nose is plugged), students may be able to tell that the jellybean is sweet or sour, but upon unplugging the nose the full flavor of the jelly bean emerges-the brain is now receiving signals from both the tongue and nose.
-It combines the two and BOOM - you get full flavor.
+At first (when the nose is plugged), students may be able to tell that the jellybean is sweet or sour, but upon unplugging the nose the full flavor of the jelly bean emerges -- the brain is now receiving signals from both the tongue and nose.
+It combines the two and BOOM -- you get full flavor.
 In the brain, nerve signals from the tongue and nose are combined to produce the flavor of the jellybean.
 When the nose is pinched, the strict taste properties (i.e., sweet, salty, sour, or bitter) of the jellybean are apparent.
 But you couldn't tell the full flavor until the receptors in the nose could send nerve signals to the brain.

+Return to Lecture Guide

-■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3
+Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3

+Return to Chapter 3: Table of Contents